 Yes, these are two different types of smartphone deals.
 With a pay as you go plan, you’ll top up your account in advance with credit.
 Each megabyte of data, call, or text then comes out of this balance.
 With SIM only plans, you’ll have a monthly allowance of calls, texts, and data, with a monthly bill.
 But unlike pay monthly plans that lock you into a longer contract, SIM-only plans often roll from month to month for added flexibility and they usually come with similar extras found in a pay monthly plan.

 Maybe, but it’s important to read the fine print carefully with any contract.
 Most pay monthly contracts include a 14-day cooling off period that lets you cancel without penalty.
 After this point, you can expect to pay a cancellation fee.
 However, there are some circumstances that allow you to switch providers mid-contract, such as poor network coverage.

 If you primarily use your smartphone at home, accessing home broadband, you might not need very much data.
-For light browsing, social media use and emailing, 1-3GB will probably be sufficient.
-For more intensive streaming and video use requires 4-8GB of data per month, while heavier users will want to look at plans offering 10GB and beyond.
+For light browsing, social media use and emailing, 1-5GB will probably be sufficient.
+For more intensive streaming and video use requires 6-10GB of data per month, while heavier users will want to look at plans offering 10GB and beyond.
 And if you don’t want to worry about going over your limits, you’ll find unlimited data plans from networks including: